diit/binserve/README.md

 # Binserve for Astro

-Pre-built container image for hosting Astro static sites using [binserve](https://github.com/mufeedvh/binserve).
+Container image for serving Astro static sites with [binserve](https://github.com/mufeedvh/binserve).

-This image only supports Astro's `output: 'static'` mode.
-SSR and Hybrid modes require Node.js and are not compatible.
+Supports `output: 'static'` only.
+SSR and Hybrid modes are not supported.

 ## Docker Example